bmoshe/bootcamp-backend/chapters/Chapter 9 - GraphQL Mutations.md

  - `Mutations::UpdateTask`, to edit an existing `Task`.
  - `Mutations::CompleteTask`, to mark a `Task` as having been completed.

+Notice how we've split up editing a task from marking it complete.
+This is a design decision that is more in line with how GraphQL API are usually structured.
+Less focus on CRUD, and more focus on representative actions.
+We could have actually done the same for our REST API, but we kept the actions together for purposes of simplicity.

 ## Defining Mutations

+**NOTE**: While GraphQL Ruby does provide generators for mutations, they do nothing behave correctly at the moment.
+Refrain from using them (for the time being), as doing so will leave your code full of syntax errors.

+Since we can't use generators to create mutations, we'll do so manually.
+Mutations live in `app/graphql/mutations`.
+The name of the mutation should reflect what it does.
+To start, let's create the `Mutations::CreateTaskList` (in `app/graphql/mutations/create_task_list.rb`).
+An empty mutation would look very similar to a query:

 ```ruby
 class Mutations::CreateTaskList < Mutations::BaseMutation